Hilaire Belloc: Essays and travel writing

 In 1902, Belloc published The Path to Rome, an account of a walking pilgrimage from Central France across the Alps to Rome.
-The Path to Rome contains descriptions of the people and places he encountered, his drawings in pencil and in ink of the route, humour, poesy.
+The book contains descriptions of the people and places he encountered, his pencil and drawings of the route, humour, poesy.
 In 1909, Belloc published The Pyrenees, providing many details of that region.
-As an essayist he was one of a small group (with Chesterton, E. V. Lucas and Robert Lynd) of popular writers.
+He was among the few popular essayists, along with Chesterton, E. V. Lucas and Robert Lynd.

 During World War I, Belloc was perceived by soldiers as a "kept correspondent" for the Entente leadership.
 The Wipers Times mocked him as "Belary Helloc", a satirical persona who advanced foolish suggestions for winning the war.